harpreetsahota204/janus-vqa-fiftyone/README.md

 ![Janus VQA FiftyOne Plugin](./assets/app-ui.png)

-Janus-Pro is an advanced multimodal model designed for both **multimodal understanding** and visual generation, with a particular emphasis on improvements in understanding tasks.
-The model's architecture is built upon the concept of decoupled visual encoding, which allows it to handle the differing representation needs of these two types of tasks more effectively.
+Janus-Pro is an advanced multimodal model designed for both **multimodal understanding** and visual generation, emphasizing improvements in understanding tasks.
+The model's architecture is built upon decoupled visual encoding, which allows it to handle the differing representation needs of these two types of tasks more effectively.

 ### Plugin Overview